Skocimis/shortest-path-among-obstacles/README.md

 Right click on free space - move to it following the shortest path Press calculate path button - show the shortest path

-Points in polygons have to go in clockwise order in order for algorithm to work.
+Vertices in polygons have to go in clockwise order in order for algorithm to work.
+The algorithm does not yet handle the case of 3 colinear vertices.